 And remember that even when you know a lot about building, there’s always more to learn.

 What do you think the ultimate potential is for Horizon Worlds?

 It’s endless.
 It can be anything and everything—from bringing people who live in different countries together to bringing out people’s creativity.
 And there’s also a lot of potential for people to start businesses and who want to change careers.

 How do you think VR fits into the future vision of the metaverse?

-What are your favorite VR experiences?
+What’s your favorite VR experience?

 By far, it’s Horizon Worlds.
 I’m there every day, and I love it.